radatta/personal-website/content/projects/FluxTrack.md

   - Bun
 ---

-An AI-powered wellness tracker that combines quick mood & energy journaling with semantic search insights and in-browser rehab pose-estimation feedback, all built on a Next.js, Supabase, and Bun stack.
+An AI-powered rehabilitation assistant that provides real-time exercise feedback using advanced pose detection technology all built on a Next.js, Supabase, and Bun stack.